IBM/varnish-operator/docs/architecture.md

 `VarnishService` spec fields are described in the [VarnishService configuration](varnish-service-configuration.md) section.

 #### Varnish Operator controller
 The controller is an application deployed into your cluster that knows how to react to the VarnishService CustomResource.
 Meaning, this application watches for new or changed `VarnishService`s and handles the actual underlying infrastructure.
 It must be running at all times in the cluster and it usually lives in its own namespace away from your application.
+It is built using the [Kubebuilder SDK](https://github.com/kubernetes-sigs/kubebuilder).

-The controller is [configurable](operator-configuration.md) through the helm chart for installing the operator.
+You can [configure](operator-configuration.md) the controller through operator's Helm chart.

 #### Varnish container image